-Masterfeeds Farm Choice 38% Layer/Grower Supplement is a nutrient dense and carefully balanced product which allows the use of local grains to make rations for starting and growing chicks, laying hens or broiler type birds.
-Formulated using the latest technology to promote strong growth and development.
+Masterfeeds RWA 17% Layer Ration (crumble) is a nutrient dense, carefully balanced diet for laying hens.
+Formulated using the latest technology to increase egg production and egg shell quality.
 Wholesome grains and all vegetable proteins are balanced with minerals and vitamins for a healthy and productive farm flock.